IBM/red-hat-marketplace/workshop/modules/toolset/crw/lab-1/explore-crw.md

 In this exercise, you will learn how to use Red Hat CodeReady Workspace covering the following topics:

-- Create a workspace from an existing Github repo using the Spring boot runtime.
+- Create a workspace from an existing Github repo using a NodeJS application.
 - Explore the Che-Theia editor.
-- Define and execute commands from the workspace.
+- Execute build and run commands from the workspace.
 - Run the project in the debug mode.
+- Test code changes.
+- Check-in the code changes back in into the git project.

 ### Create your CodeReady Workspace